 - 2 ounces cream cheese, room temperature

-- Prepare pasta following directions on the box.
+- Prepare pasta following the directions on the package.

-- Melt butter over medium heat in a large skillet or dutch oven.
+- Melt the butter over medium heat in a large skillet or dutch oven.

-- Drain cooked pasta and add to the spinach mixture; add cream cheese and milk.
+- Drain the cooked pasta and add it to the spinach mixture; add the cream cheese and milk.

-- Mix and stir until everything is well incorporated and cream cheese is melted.
+- Mix and stir until everything is well incorporated, and the cream cheese is melted.